Bryan Edward Stone, Ph.D.

 “Memories of Two Generations,” Summer Academy Faculty Symposium, Del Mar College, Corpus Christi, TX, July 2016.

-“Memories of Two Generations,” Del Mar College, Corpus Christi, TX, July 2016.
+“Memories of Two Generations,” Del Mar College, Corpus Christi, July 2016.

-“From the Shtetl to San Antonio,” Dallas Jewish Historical Society, Dallas, Texas, June 2016.
+“From the Shtetl to San Antonio,” Dallas Jewish Historical Society, Dallas, June 2016.

 “From the Shtetl to San Antonio,” Temple Beth El and the College of William and Mary, Williamsburg, VA, April 2016

-“Alexander Gurwitz of Russia and San Antonio,” Nueces County Historical Society, March 2016
+“Alexander Gurwitz of Russia and San Antonio,” Nueces County Historical Society, Corpus Christi, March 2016

-“Historical Contexts of Mexican-American Immigration,” Del Mar College Mexican-American Studies Seminar, July 2014.
+“Historical Contexts of Mexican-American Immigration,” Del Mar College Mexican-American Studies Seminar, Corpus Christi, July 2014.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Del Mar College, Corpus Christi, Texas, February 2014.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Del Mar College, Corpus Christi, February 2014.

-“Texas Jews: Myths and Realities” (Plenary Panel), Association of Jewish Librarians Annual Conference, Houston, Texas, June 2013.
+“Texas Jews: Myths and Realities” (Plenary Panel), Association of Jewish Librarians Annual Conference, Houston, June 2013.

-“The Chosen Folks: Writing about the Jews of Texas,” Temple Beth-El, Brownsville, Texas, November 2012.
+“The Chosen Folks: Writing about the Jews of Texas,” Temple Beth-El, Brownsville, TX, November 2012.

-“Alexander Gurwitz of Russia and San Antonio,” Temple Beth-El, San Antonio, Texas, August 2012.
+“Alexander Gurwitz of Russia and San Antonio,” Temple Beth-El, San Antonio, August 2012.

 “The Chosen Folks: Writing about the Jews of Texas,” Jewish Genealogical Society of Greater Washington, Washington, D.C., April 2012.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Jewish Historical Society of Memphis and the Mid-South, Memphis, Tennessee, January 2012.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Jewish Historical Society of Memphis and the Mid-South, Memphis, TN, January 2012.

-“Jews in Unlikely Places: From the Frontier to the Metropolis,” Congregation Emanu El, Houston, Texas, January 2012.
+“Jews in Unlikely Places: From the Frontier to the Metropolis,” Congregation Emanu El, Houston, January 2012.

-“Hava Nagila, Texas-Style: Christian Zionism and the Cornerstone Church,” Southern Jewish Historical Society, Columbia, South Carolina, October 2011.
+“Hava Nagila, Texas-Style: Christian Zionism and the Cornerstone Church,” Southern Jewish Historical Society, Columbia, SC, October 2011.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Congregation Beth Israel, Houston, Texas, August 2011.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Congregation Beth Israel, Houston, August 2011.

-“The Chosen Folks: Writing About the Jews of Texas,” Congregation Beth Israel, Corpus Christi, Texas, October 2010.
+“The Chosen Folks: Writing About the Jews of Texas,” Congregation Beth Israel, Corpus Christi, October 2010.

-“Meet the Authors” panel discussion, Southern Jewish Historical Society, Chapel Hill, North Carolina, October 2010.
+“Meet the Authors” panel discussion, Southern Jewish Historical Society, Chapel Hill, NC, October 2010.

-“The Chosen Folks: Writing About the Jews of Texas,” Dallas Jewish Historical Society, Dallas, Texas, October 2010.
+“The Chosen Folks: Writing About the Jews of Texas,” Dallas Jewish Historical Society, Dallas, October 2010.

-“The Chosen Folks: Jews on the Frontiers of Texas,” Corpus Christi Havurah, Corpus Christi, Texas, July 2010.
+“The Chosen Folks: Jews on the Frontiers of Texas,” Corpus Christi Havurah, Corpus Christi, July 2010.

 “The Chosen Folks: Jews on the Frontiers of Texas,” University Hillel, University of Texas at Austin, April 2010.

 “Cowboys and Indigents: Galveston Movement Recipient Communities in Texas.”
-Galveston Movement Symposium, Austin, Texas, September 2009.
+Galveston Movement Symposium, Austin, September 2009.

 “Conversos” and “Texas Jewish Pioneers.”
-Congregation Beth Israel, Corpus Christi, Texas, July 2009.
+Congregation Beth Israel, Corpus Christi, July 2009.

 “Crypto-Jews and Pioneers: History or Heritage?”
-Dallas Jewish Historical Society, Dallas, Texas, February 2009.
+Dallas Jewish Historical Society, Dallas, February 2009.

 “Alexander Ziskind Gurwitz: Yiddish Memoirist and Hebrew Teacher in Frontier Texas,” Southern Jewish Historical Society Annual Conference, Washington, D.C., November 2007.

-“Imagined Frontiers: Texas Jews in Recent Works of Fiction,” American Studies Association of Texas Annual Conference, Wichita Falls, Texas, November 2005.
+“Imagined Frontiers: Texas Jews in Recent Works of Fiction,” American Studies Association of Texas Annual Conference, Wichita Falls, TX, November 2005.

 “Jews in Texas?”
-American Studies Association of Texas Annual Conference, San Antonio, Texas, November 1997.
+American Studies Association of Texas Annual Conference, San Antonio, November 1997.

-“Langston Hughes and Contempo,” American Studies Association of Texas Annual Conference, San Marcos, Texas, November 1994.
+“Langston Hughes and Contempo,” American Studies Association of Texas Annual Conference, San Marcos, TX, November 1994.

 As Organizer or Moderator